jadlao/codingphase-blog/post/josef-adlao-interview.md

 ### What's a technology or language or skill you wish to learn in the future?

-I'd like to go deeper into React and its new and advanced features like GraphQL.
+I'd like to go deeper into React and learn other new things like GraphQL.
 I'd also like to learn Ruby on Rails to use for my own projects (e.g. niche websites).

 ### Where do you see yourself in 5 years?